A Survey on Dynamic Neural Networks: from Computer Vision to Multi-modal Sensor Fusion: Discussion

-\paragraph{Challenges and limitations} Even though Dynamic Neural Networks have exhibited a lot of merit and potential in Computer Vision and Sensor Fusion, their current state of the art does not come without challenges and limitations.\\ \textbf{Stability and convergence}.
+Even though Dynamic Neural Networks have exhibited a lot of merit and potential in Computer Vision and Sensor Fusion, their current state of the art does not come without challenges and limitations.\\ \textbf{Stability and convergence}.
 Incorporating dynamic behavior within a network often translates in the need of performing discrete decisions.
 The training of discrete decision modules tends to lead to instability during the training process, hindering the convergence toward an optimal result or in some cases destabilizing the whole process.
-Furthermore, the discretization sometimes induces different parts of the network to learn from different number of subsamples related to the specific task, resulting in a poor learning on certain subtasks.\\ \textbf{Deployability}.
+Furthermore, the discretization sometimes induces different parts of the network to learn from different number of subsamples related to the specific task, resulting in a poor learning on certain subtasks.
+Exploring techniques that ensure that all network paths are adequately trained is a task that require further investigation.\\ \textbf{Deployability}.
 The deployments of Dynamic Neural Networks in production environments pose some additional challenges when compared with their static counterparts.
 Retaining the dynamicity of a model while still processing samples in batches for optimal execution is a non-trivial task and often deployment frameworks (e.g. TensorRT, ONNX) are not optimized for the dynamic operations.\\ \textbf{Efficiency}.
 Due to their adaptability, Dynamic Neural Network models are designed to contain their computation cost within an upper and a lower bound.
-Precisely controlling the amount of computation is still an open challenge.\\ \textbf{Benchmarks and metrics}.
-The lack of standardized metrics and benchmarks tailored to Dynamic Neural Networks complicates the comparison among different methods.
-Conventional metrics (e.g., accuracy, FLOPs) often fail to adequately compare the adaptive nature of these model.\\ \textbf{Robustness}.
+Precisely controlling the amount of computation is still an open challenge.\\ \textbf{Robustness}.
 Robustness to adversarial attacks is an underexplored area.
 Preliminary studies \citep{zhangRobustMixtureofExpertTraining2023a, panGradMDMAdversarialAttack2023a} provide some insights but are limited in scope.
 The full extent of possible attacks on any Dynamic Neural Network has yet to be explored.
 Furthermore, there are no studies comparing the robustness to attacks of these networks to static networks.